 Develop a Budget You Can Live With

 A budget is only as good as your ability and willingness to stay within it.
 So, when taking the time to craft a household budget, make sure it is one that you can actually live with.
-Don’t restrict your spending to the point where the entire thing will unravel within a few months.
+Don’t restrict your spending to the point where the entire thing will unravel within a few months, and don’t rack up a lot of debt either.

 Finding the right neighborhood is more important than finding the perfect house, and it can take quite a bit of time to do.
 You’ll want to start by deciding the maximum distance you are willing to commute for work or school.
 Narrow it further by examining the access to transportation hubs, such as major highways, trains or buses.